CubeFlix/mimir/README.md

 - [x] fix order of block nodes
 - [ ] fix drag and drop
 - [x] joining nodes not working with paste anymore
-- [x] remove old currentLastNode if it is empty
+- [ ] remove old child pasted into if it is empty
 - [ ] fix joining block nodes
 - [ ] paste block nodes (allow certain nodes through, re-apply certain block styles (h1, text align))
 - [x] when pasting, if possible, always join the first node (and the split node, if possible)